gmailgem/gmail/README.md

 It's based on Daniel Parker's ruby-gmail gem.
 This version has a more friendly API, is well tested, better documented and has many other improvements.

+## Reporting Issues

+This gem uses the [Mail gem](https://github.com/mikel/mail) for messages, attachments, etc. Please refer to [Mail](https://github.com/mikel/mail) unless your issue is related to Gmail integration specifically.

+We welcome Pull Requests which include tests.

 ## Installation

 You can install it easy using rubygems: